mklabs/t.vim/readme.md

 See my vim
 [templates](https://github.com/mklabs/vimfiles/tree/master/templates) folder
 for a list of templates for general web / nodejs / vim development.

+**Note** The logic to find the best template per filename and extension is in vimscript, but may be ported to the cli for easier integration in other editors.

 ## Variables